scaleoutsean/eseries-perf-analyzer/README.md

 - `DB_ADDRESS`
   - Use external IPv4 or FQDN of the InfluxDB host if InfluxDB is running in a different location
   - Use Docker's internal DNS name (`influxdb`) if InfluxDB is in the same Docker Compose as the Collector
+- `DB_NAME` - database name, can be one per E-Series system, for Collector to use.
+Default (if not set): `eseries`
+- `DB_PORT` - 8086 is the standard port for InfluxDB v1

 Example of a collector service entry in`docker-compose.yml`: